crioux68/gameTP2/README.md

 In the heroes.py page, Link's transformation and the Midna character have been set aside.

 In the items.py page, the gold and the bow have no use.
 The others have a rect attribute that allows them to be picked up.

+The landscape is separated in two grid, one for the overworld and another for the dungeon, each is 20 x 10 tiles.
+Changing a tile will change the grid appearance. every texture id stored in grid.py lines 79-100.

+All the sprites (almost everything that is not part of the grid) is in the sprites files.
+Link for example, has his own file.
+Every last bit of his animation is divided in pngs, we also have animation for the staff attacking, the shield blocking and the sword attacking.